amiruldevkun/Dating-Prediction/README.md

 - A text editor (Optional)

 After you have buckled up with the prerequisites that i have stated, click on the green button that says `Code`, click download zip, unzip the file, open a command prompt in the folder and type `dotnet clean` and then `dotnet build`.
 And after you are done!
 Enjoy this project!
+(I also have a tendency to push code to the main branch cuz im dumb.)

 ## CONTRIBUTING
 If you want to contribute to this mess, make a pull request(s) __THAT IS NEEDED__ only as i dont want to waste my free time going through edgy and weird code pulls all day when i have school.